-Website: novascotia.ca/studentassistance
+Website: studentloans.ednet.ns.ca

 A Financial Aid Manager is available on campus to assist students with their loan applications and to provide information on other types of financial assistance.
 Employment opportunities are available at the University for students who wish to work part-time, such as, library assistants, office help, receptionists and switchboard operators.
 Application forms for on-campus work are available from the personnel office.